Do you want to improve patient safety in your healthcare organization?

 Provide each shift with the correct staff-to-patient ratio.
 If an employee becomes overworked, the quality of care can decrease, which will create an unsafe environment for patients.

-The reduction of the number of employee hours may look good on the budget sheet however quality patient care requires time and interaction.
+Reducing employee hours may look good on the budget sheet; however, quality patient care requires time and interaction.
 Staff members who feel pressured to rush will make mistakes.

 Continuing Education and Awareness Will Decrease Incidents